asc-community/AngouriMath/README.md

 We appreciate and welcome any contributors to AngouriMath.

 Use pull requests to contribute to it.
-If you want to regenerate the parser, follow these steps:
-1. Make sure you have the JRE (Java Runtime Environment) installed on your machine
-2. Change the file ./AngouriMath/Core/FromString/Antlr/AngouriMath.g (other source files in the Antlr folder are generated from this file)
-3. Run `start ./AngouriMath/antlr_rerun.bat` or `./AngouriMath/antlr_rerun.bat` to regenerate the parser via ANTLR
-4. Observe that other source files in the Antlr folder have been updated
+We also appreciate early pull requests so that we know what you are improving and can help you with something.

+Documentation for contributors and developers is <a href="./AngouriMath/Docs/Contributing/README.md">here</a>.